Krakor92/some-custom-dataviews/jukebox/README.md

 *Note that all these fields name can be modified in the global options of the view.js.
 To do so, check the const variables ending with `_FIELD`*

-Actually there is also the `tags_` and `voice` properties that have a special meaning right now but I planned to remove them soon...
+Actually there is also the `voice` property that has a special meaning right now but I planned to remove it soon...

 ##### Custom Metadata